simpledevio/js-training-grounds/src/content/docs/guides/contributing-guide.md

 14. Merge pull request
 15. Sync fork with main repo

 Assuming everything looks good in your pull request, we'll merge your pull request into our main branch.
-Remember to sync your main branch with our main branch after we merge your pull request.
+Remember to sync your main branch with our main branch after we merge your pull request (Step 15).

+If you're making a larger contribution to a tutorial, the most important thing is that the code snippets work.
+We should be able to copy and paste them into a project and they should work.
+The second most important thing is that the tutorials make sense and fit in with our structure.